captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-One of the reasons I love Churchill so much is that I’ve always been shy by nature – I guess you can tell – and I wish I had Churchill’s courage and thrust.
+One of the reasons I love Churchill so much is that I’ve always been shy by nature—

 ---

+I guess you can tell—and I wish I had Churchill’s courage and thrust.

+---

-But I know that now is the time for you to thrust ahead on all that talent, and we’ll figure out the rest of it, I promise.
+But I know that now is the time for you to thrust ahead on all that talent,

+---

+and we’ll figure out the rest of it, I promise.

 ---